 Experimental validation design

 Fluorescence experiments: Three fluorescence experiments (denoted A, B, and C) were performed with two pairs of E. coli strains marked with green and red fluorescent proteins (GFP and RFP, respectively).
-The same pair of strains was used in experiment A and B. Each experiment consisted of three sub-experiments: 32 replicate mono-cultures of the GFP strain; 30 replicate mono-cultures of the RFP strain; and 32 replicate mixed cultures containing the GFP and RFP strains together.
+The same pair of strains was used in experiment A and B, and a different pair was used in experiment C. Experiment A started by by diluting stationary phase bacteria from strains 1 and 2 into fresh media, yielding cultures in which lag phase was observably longer for the green strain.
+In experiment B, strains 1 and 2 were pre-grown in fresh media for 4 hours, allowing them to reach early exponential growth phase, and then diluted into fresh media, so that there was no observable lag phase.
+Experiment C was similar to experiment A but with different strains, denoted 3 and 4.
+Each experiment consisted of three sub-experiments: 32 replicate mono-cultures of the GFP strain; 30 replicate mono-cultures of the RFP strain; and 32 replicate mixed cultures containing the GFP and RFP strains together.
 These sub-experiments were performed under the same experimental conditions in a single 96-well plate format.
-In experiment A, strains were started by diluting stationary phase bacteria into fresh media, yielding cultures in which lag phase was observably longer for the green strain.
-In experiment B, strains were pre-grown in fresh media for 4 hours, allowing them to reach early exponential growth phase, and then diluted into fresh media, so that there was no observable lag phase.
-Experiment C was similar to experiment A but with different strains.
-The optical density of every well (i.e. in all sub-experiments, both in mono-culture and mixed culture wells) was measured using an automatic plate reader (markers in Figure 3).
-In addition, samples were collected from the mixed culture sub-experiment wells and the relative frequencies of the two strains were measured by flow cytometry (markers in Figure 5).
+The optical density of every well (i.e. in all sub-experiments, both in mono-culture and mixed culture wells) was measured using an automatic plate reader (Figure 3).
+In addition, samples were collected from the mixed culture sub-experiment wells and the relative frequencies of the two strains were measured by flow cytometry (Figure 5).
 See Materials and Methods for additional details.